 - Stage III: β2-M greater than 5.5 mg/L

 The Durie-Salmon Staging System is an older system of diagnosis.
-This uses four measurements to determine which stage of the disease exists: 1) the amount of hemoglobin in the blood; 2) the amount of calcium in the blood; 3) the production rate of M protein; and 4) the number of bone lesions.
+This uses four measurements to determine which stage of the disease exists: 1) the amount of haemoglobin in the blood, 2) the amount of calcium in the blood, 3) the production rate of M protein, and 4) the number of bone lesions.
 The disease’s stage is then further subdivided based on kidney function.

 The three stages of the disease as determined by the Durie-Salmon Staging System are: Stages I, II and III.
 Each of these stages is then subdivided into either Stage A or Stage B based on whether kidney function is affected.
 (Stage B means there is significant kidney damage.)

 - Stage I: Though a person with Stage I often shows no symptoms of the disease because there are fewer cancer cells present in the body, other signs will be present, such as: amount of red blood cells within or a little below the normal range, a normal amount of calcium in the blood, low levels of M protein in the urine or blood.